-This is a great option if you don’t want to get in the business yourself, and would rather wholesale a group of items rather than hold on to them for what might be eons to get the highest price.
-To get the scoop on navigating this type of sale, read:
+Selling to a dealer is a great option if you don’t want to get in the business yourself, and would rather wholesale a group of items rather than hold on to them for what might be eons to get the highest price.

 04 of 05